 Once you have done this 50 times, move around still passing the ball between your feet.
-Add a little bit of movement: move forwards, move backwards, move side to side and even spin.
+Then, add a little bit of movement: move forwards, move backwards, move side to side and even spin.

 This exercise may not feel like much, but it is the basis of more complex moves.
-Look at this video of Michael Laudrup and Andres Iniesta executing “la croqueta” at a professional level.
+For example, look at this video of Michael Laudrup and Andres Iniesta executing “la croqueta” at a professional level.

 Use one foot at a time and then incorporate both feet.
-Start like in the previous exercise moving the ball with the inside of one foot towards the other foot, but instead of bringing it back with the other foot, use the outside of the same foot you started.
-Use very small touches from side to side, manipulating that ball backwards and forth.
+Start like in the previous exercise, moving the ball with the inside of one foot towards the other foot, but instead of bringing it back with the other foot, use the outside of the same foot you started.
+Again, use very small touches from side to side, manipulating that ball backwards and forth.